Cinnnnny/Stuff/README.md

 # Stuff
-A repository with a bunch of cheats and websites to use in school when ur bored
+A repository with a bunch of cheats and websites to use in school when ur bored.

 <details><summary><h3>oh and</h3></summary>